Haitians in the Dominican Republic: Demographics

-Percentage of the people of Haitian origin among the population for each province in the Dominican Republic; Pedernales has the highest proportion, 30%, and San Cristóbal the lowest, 2%.
+The percentage of the people of Haitian origin among the population for each province in the Dominican Republic; Pedernales has the highest proportion, 30%, and San Cristóbal the lowest, 2%.
 Nationwide, they are 7% of the population.

-Place of birth of the Haitian immigrants in the Dominican Republic.
+The Place of birth of the Haitian immigrants in the Dominican Republic in 2012.
 The majority are originally from Ouest (24%) and Nord (19%).
 Just 0.2% of the Haitian immigrants in the D.R. are from Nippes.

-Almost 75% of the Haitians living in the Dominican Republic have been residing in the country for less than 10 years.
+In 2012, almost 75% of the Haitians living in the Dominican Republic had been living in the D.R. for less than 10 years.
 Almost 70% of Haitian workers earn less than 10,000 Dominican pesos (DOP) per month; about 7% earned more than 20,000 DOP per month.
 Those who live in urban areas earn up to 70% more than those in rural areas.

-The average median income is 10,262 DOP per month; in comparison, an average Dominican earns 12,441 DOP and an average non-Haitian immigrant earns 39,318 DOP per month.
+In 2012, the average median income was 10,262 DOP per month; in comparison, an average Dominican earns 12,441 DOP and an average non-Haitian immigrant earns 39,318 DOP per month.
 Just 10% of Haitians send remittances to Haiti, with 5.4% sending with a frequency of once per quarter or higher.
 Most remittances sent back to Haiti tend to come rather from Haitian-Americans, with 8$ out of every 10$ sent back to Haiti coming from the US in 2022, a total of $3.1 billion.

 The 1920 Census registered 28,258 Haitians; the 1935 Census registered 52,657 Haitians.
 The Haitian population decreased to 18,772 in the 1950 Census, as a result of the cession of Dominican territory to Haiti in 1936, and the 1937 Parsley Massacre as well.

 In 2012, there were 458,233 Haitian immigrants living in the Dominican Republic, 65.4% of them were males and 76.1% between 18 and 39 years old.

 A large number of Haitian women, often arriving with several health problems, cross the border to Dominican soil during their last weeks of pregnancy to obtain necessary medical care for childbirth, since Dominican public hospitals cannot deny medical services based on nationality or legal status.
 According to the Ministry of Health, in 2018 roughly 24% of neonates in the Dominican Republic were born to a Haitian mother, Four years later, that figure had increased to 31.9%.